 Best Time to Visit and How to Reach

 The winter season is considered as the best time to visit the Zoo.
 The cold weather of the rest of the year doesn’t turn out to be pleasant for the visitors.
 During the colder part of the year, animals also prefer to remain out of the enclosures.
 They come out to get some sunlight during the afternoon.
 However, during summers, animals and birds remain inside their enclosures most of the time of the day.
 Summers are quite hot in Delhi and temperature can shoot up to 45C.
 Hence, it is advisable to visit the Delhi Zoo on pleasant days.
-The winter holidays see a lot more visitors than in the summer holidays.
+The winter season and holidays see a lot more visitors than in the summer holidays.
 The kids and children especially love this place.
 They can watch the animals and birds up close while remaining inside the city.
 This could be a magnificent experience for the younger ones, witnessing these magical creatures.

 Nearest Metro stations are CGO Complex Lodhi Road and Pragati Maidan, both stations are 2 KM away from the Zoo.
 You can also take the bus service of the Delhi Transport Corporation (DTC).
 Auto and cabs are also easily available to reach Delhi Zoo.
 You can also enjoy the visit at Purana Qila and India Gate, both are located at walkable distance.
 You can visit all these places on the same day if start your day a bit early.

 Delhi Zoo Map